alexkanav/Search-bot-aiogram/README.md

 ## Search  Bot
-A Telegram bot built using Aiogram and Selenium that allows users to search for products by category, price, and region — and receive real-time results directly in Telegram.
-Users can also access seller contact information for quick communication.
+Search Bot is a Telegram bot built using Aiogram and Selenium that allows users to search for products by name, category, price, town, and region — with real-time results delivered directly to Telegram.
+Users can also view seller contact information and even schedule automated repeated searches.

 ---
 ### Features
 - Search items by name and region

-- Filter by max price
+- Filter results by maximum price

-- Choose region and town interactively
+- Interactive region & town selection

-- Get live search results in chat
+- Receive live search results directly in chat

-- Get seller contact info
+- Access seller contact information

-- Option to repeat search every half hour
+- Repeat search every 30 minutes (optional)

-- Save results to CSV
+- Save results to CSV for later use

 ---
 ## Getting Started
 ✅ Prerequisites
 - Python 3.10+
 - A Telegram Bot Token from @BotFather

-- Chrome (or Edge/Firefox if preferred)
+- Chrome browser installed
+(You can also use Edge or Firefox if you adjust the Selenium driver accordingly)

 ---
 ## Install Requirements